By Milda Urban, Summersalt Yoga founder

 The food of the yogis is quite simple – it includes a lot of legumes, fruit, vegetables, seeds, nuts, whole grains.
 All of the dishes are as natural and as less processed as possible (that means not tinned, not fermented, not fried etc.).

-The vegetarian diet, according to yogis, if balanced right, is healthy and vegetarians are less prone to get heart, blood-vessel, and kidney diseases as well as are less likable to get overweight.
+The vegetarian diet, according to yogis, if balanced right, is healthy and vegetarians are less prone to get heart, blood-vessel, and kidney diseases as well as are less likely to get overweight.
 For those who worry that it’s impossible to get enough protein without meat, most of the yogis will suggest getting them in other products – nuts, legumes (including soya), and dairy.
-Other produce that often finds a way on the yogis table is sour bread, rice with legumes (beans, peas, lentils) as well as various seeds, soya products (e.g. tofu) or dairy.
+Other produce that often finds a way on the yogis’ table is sour bread, rice with legumes (beans, peas, lentils) as well as various seeds, soy products (e.g. tofu) or dairy.

-Tamas is the energy that symbolizes laziness, fear and ignorance.
-Foods from this group suite neither the body, nor the mind, they suppress the energy, mind and the ability to think, they encourage greed, jealousy and inflict various diseases and illness.
+Tamas is the energy that symbolises laziness, fear and ignorance.
+Foods from this group suite neither the body nor the mind, they suppress the energy, mind and the ability to think, they encourage greed, jealousy and inflict various diseases and illness.

-This food group includes: meat, alcohol, fermented, fried in fat, chemically affected food, over ripen fruit.
+This food group includes meat, alcohol, fermented, fried in fat, chemically affected food, over-ripened fruit.